Here’s what the epigram poem type is:

 While a couplet does still qualify as a short poem, they were often presented simply for entertainment and were rarely thought of as an art form requiring their own identifying labels.

-The modern definition for epigram is still a bit vague, despite the long-standing history of the term.
+The modern definition of epigram is still a bit vague, despite the long-standing history of the term.

 Most poets do agree, however, that the defining features of an epigram are, as Giulio Cesare asserted long ago, sharpness and brevity.